syncfusion-content/xamarin-docs/Xamarin/Circular-Gauge/export.md

 **iOS** – The image will be saved inside the "Photos/Album" directory.

-**Windows Phone** – The image will be saved inside the "/Pictures/Saved Pictures" directory.
+**UWP** – The image will be saved inside the "/Pictures/Saved Pictures" directory.

 N> In order to save the image, you have to enable the permission to write the file in device storage.